 I’m having an issue with Cheyletiella mites infesting my hay and bothering my rabbits.
 Do you have something I can use to treat our pens and I’d like something safe enough to use on their feed hay too.

 It will kill the mites on contact and has just one day to harvest.
-So if you want the “safest” option, this will do the job.
+So if you want the “safest” option, this will do the job for where they live and even what they’re eating.
 Use it weekly to keep them under control by adding 5 oz to a gallon of water and spraying the gallon over 500 sq/ft of surface area.

 If you keep the pet inside or have found a problem develop in the home from someone carrying the mites onto carpets or furniture, BITHOR SC would be your best option.

 Odorless and labeled for use on carpeting and furniture, Bithor is quick acting and non-repelling so the mites won’t relocate.